UnseenFaith/komada-docs/komada-pieces.md

 - [Inhibitors](./inhibitors.md): Code that runs on messages that trigger a command.
 May prevent a command from running.
 Core inhibitors check for user permissions, bot permissions, disabled commands, etc.
 - [Providers](./providers.md): Providers give access to databases to other pieces.
 Providers are all built with the same methods and properties and should be interchangeable.
 - [Event Handlers](./event-handlers.md): Default handling for events.
 While Komada does not add any custom events, any normal discord.js event can be handled by simply creating a file.
+- [Finalizers](./finalizers.md): Code that run on messages after a successful command.
+This feature has been implemented in **Komada v0.20.0**.